Grants and support

 Mobility Trust

-The Mobility Trust provides powered wheelchairs and scooters to severely disabled people, of all ages, who can’t get the equipment through other means.
-The Trust sources the equipment; it does not give grants for applicants to buy the equipment themselves.
-An occupational therapy assessment is arranged and paid for by the trust, before equipment is provided.
+The Mobility Trust provides powered wheelchairs and scooters to severely disabled people, of all ages, who cannot get the equipment through other means.
+The Trust sources the equipment; it does not give grants for you to buy the equipment yourself.
+The Trust will arrange and pay for an occupational therapy assessment for you before they will provide any equipment.ย

-Applications directly from individuals are permitted.
-To see if the Mobility Trust can help you, the first step is to fill in the information form on their website.
+You can apply directly to the Trust yourself.ย To see if the Mobility Trust can help you, the first step is to fill in the information form on their website.
 They also have a phone number and email address, if you need more information:

 The Hospital Saturday Fund

 The Hospital Saturday Fund provides grants to people with a disability/health condition to pay for a wide range of mobility equipment, medical aids, home adaptations and therapeutic treatments such as physiotherapy.
-The Fund will not correspond with individuals, so make sure to get a professional to submit the application on your behalf.
+You cannot apply yourself, you need a professional to apply on your behalf.
 Applications are made via the website, where there is also more information on what they will fund.

 Independence at Home